themightymo/win95-wordpress-theme/README.md

 # This repo is a port (not exactly a clone) of <a href="https://github.com/AlexBSoft/win95.css">Alex B</a>'s amazing Win95.css project.
 I'm just getting started creating the WordPress theme version...

-What follows is Alex's readme; I'll update soon. - Toby
+#Below is Alex's readme:

 <p align="center">
     <a href="https://alexbsoft.github.io/win95.css/">